fleishor/MyDigitalGarden/source/_posts/Linux/Backup-HDD-to-Image-And-Mount/Backup-HDD-to-Image-And-Mount.md

 ---
 date: 2023-03-16 16:20:05
-title: Dump HDD to image file and mount the image file
+title: Backup HDD to image file and mount the image file
+image: LinuxCommandLine.png
-description: Dump hard disc with dd to image file and mount the image file
+description: Backup hard disc with dd to image file and mount the image file
 tags:
 - Linux
 ---